spring-petclinic/spring-petclinic-hilla/readme.md

 - Java 8 or newer (full JDK not a JRE).
 - git command line tool (https://help.github.com/articles/set-up-git)
 - Your preferred IDE
-  - Eclipse with the m2e plugin.
-Note: when m2e is available, there is an m2 icon in `Help -> About` dialog.
-If m2e is not there, just follow the install process here: https://www.eclipse.org/m2e/
   - [Spring Tools Suite](https://spring.io/tools) (STS)
   - IntelliJ IDEA
   - [VS Code](https://code.visualstudio.com)